adamant/adamant.language.reference/constructors.md

 ### Open Issues

 * If some type parameters are specified, what does that do to the type parameters when constructing?
 * Can the constructor method be generic so it can control type parameters?
 * How are type parameters passed when calling a constructor given that they may be changed/reduced it seems they belong with the name not the type?
 * How can one combine specifying type parameters with returning a base type?

 Idea:

 * Perhaps it is like the constructor is a static method on a non-generic version of the class that has all the same type parameters by default

 ## Calling Other Constructors

 A constructor must either call a base class constructor or another constructor on the class. base class constructors are called by `base(arguments...)` or `base.Name(arguments...)` for named constructors.
-Other constructors on the class are class similarly with `self(arguments...)` or `self.Name(arguments...)`.
+Other constructors on the class are called similarly with `self(arguments...)` or `self.Name(arguments...)`.
 It is an error for self constructor calls to form a cycle.

 **TODO:** the syntax for named constructor calling here is somewhat ambiguous and it may not be clear that a constructor is being called.
+Perhaps a better syntax would be `base.new()` and `base.new.Name()`

 ## Definite Assignment